What is the Best Gutter Guard for Oak Tassels?

 The Mighty Oak

-On the hate side, this luxurious canopy drops hundreds of thousands of sticky flower strands known to most of us as oak tassels – or if you’re a botanist: catkins.
+On the hate side, this luxurious canopy drops hundreds of thousands of sticky flower strands known to most of us as stringy things – or if you’re a botanist: catkins.

 What Are Oak Tassels?

-Oak tassels or catkins are the origin of future baby oak trees.
+Stringy things, oak tassels, or catkins (whichever scientific name you prefer) are the origins of future baby oak trees.
 The pollen they release into the air in early spring pollinates other flowers along the mighty oak’s branches resulting in the development of acorns.

 Yay for the squirrels and future baby oaks!
 Woe to homeowners and car owners whose home or vehicle lies below the mighty oak’s enormous canopy!